 Answer: The American Civil War.

-101. Question: Can you name the smallest state in the United States?
+101. Question: Can you name the smallest state in the United States by land area?

 Answer: Rhodes Island.